count-negative/Configurable-Menu/README.md

    - Several visually improvement in different layouts, especially the horizontal.
    - Now you can rename the apps on the accessible panel.
    - Changed the control buttons icons and was added the option to be symbolic or full color.
+   - You can swap top and bottom menu panels.

 A complete change log can be found here: https://github.com/lestcape/Configurable-Menu/wiki/Change-Log